Dobl3r/Multistream-Raffle/README.md

 **Cross-Platform Raffle System for Multistream**

-A powerful and interactive raffle system designed for multistream setups on Twitch, Kick, and YouTube.
+A powerful and interactive raffle system designed for multistream setups.

-This widget allows streamers to run a single raffle across all supported platforms simultaneously, ensuring every viewer has a fair chance regardless of where they’re watching.

-Key Features:
+This StreamerBot action allows you to run a single raffle simultaneously on Twitch, Kick, and YouTube, letting viewers join from any platform.
+Moderators/broadcasters can start, monitor, and end raffles using chat commands.

+**Features include:**

  - 🖥 Multi-platform support (Twitch / Kick / YouTube)